Rhinoplasty & Revision Rhinoplasty

 The Rhinoplasty Procedure

-Before surgery, Dr. Fedok takes photographs of the face and plans how he will proceed in each individual case.
+Before surgery, Dr. Fedok takes photographs of the patient’s face and plans how to proceed in each case.
 Part of this planning may include computer imaging, so patients can see an approximation of how the improvements may look.
 Because of the inherent limitations of surgery, it is often difficult to duplicate the exact idea as it was presented.
 No ethical physician can “guarantee” the results of any treatment.
-The surgical procedure itself can take one-and-one-half hours to four hours or more, depending on the extent of work that needs to be done.
+The surgical procedure can take one-and-one-half hours to four hours or more, depending on the extent of work that needs to be done.
+Depending on the goals of the surgery, Dr. Fedok will plan to perform the rhinoplasty procedure via either an open (where a small incision is placed on the nasal columella) or an endonasal approach (where no external incisions are placed).
+In some cases, Dr. Fedok will perform the surgery with a dorsal preservation goal, while in others he will perform the surgery in a structural manner.
+In order to optimize the “structure” of the nose, grafts may be used.
+Dr. Fedok RARELY uses implants in the nose.
+He will routinely use cartilage grafts harvested from the patient’s ears, nasal septum , and when necessary even from one of the patient’s ribs.
 In general, Dr. Fedok finds that packing the nose is usually not necessary.
 This contributes significantly to the reduction in swelling and discoloration patients experience in the postoperative period.

-After the surgery, Dr. Fedok places a tan, taped splint on your nose and advises you to remain out of bed, and in an upright position, as much as possible.
+After the surgery, Dr. Fedok places a tan, taped splint on your nose.
+He also places internal nasal splints.
+These will remain in place for at least a week.
+Dr. Fedok advises you to remain out of bed, and in an upright position, as much as possible.
 It is also advisable to sleep with the head of the bed elevated.
-The elevated position of your head above your heart helps reduce swelling and promotes healing.
-Ice-cold washcloth compresses should be used throughout the day and night immediately following your surgery to further reduce swelling, slow any normal and expected oozing and reduce bruising.
+The elevated position helps reduce swelling and promotes healing.
+Ice-cold washcloth compresses should be used throughout the day and night immediately following your surgery to reduce swelling, slow oozing, and minimize bruising.

 VIEW THE GALLERY